googlefonts/colr-gradients-spec/colr-gradients-spec.md

 referenced slice is within the length of the LayersV1List.
   * If a PaintColrGlyph table is present, there is a BaseGlyphV1Record for the referenced base glyph ID.
-* The graph shall be finite and acyclic (without cycles).
+* The graph shall be acyclic.

-* All leaf nodes shall be one of PaintSolid, PaintLinearGradient or PaintRadialGradient.
+NOTE: These constraints imply that all leaf nodes will be one of PaintSolid, PaintLinearGradient or PaintRadialGradient.

 For the graph to be acyclic, no paint table shall have any child or descendent paint table that is also its parent or ancestor within the graph.
 In particular,